Koy Hermitage

 About Koy Hermitage

-Verdict: A Michelin-Recognised Japanese Counter in a Ski Resort — and That's Not the Contradiction It Sounds Like
+Verdict: A Michelin-Recognised Japanese Counter in a Ski Resort; and That's Not the Contradiction It Sounds Like

 The assumption most diners make before visiting Koy Hermitage is that it's a hotel restaurant coasting on a captive après-ski audience.
 That assumption is wrong.
-Koy Hermitage holds a 2025 Michelin Plate — a recognition reserved for restaurants delivering genuinely good cooking, and operates with the discipline of a serious Japanese counter.
+Koy Hermitage holds a 2025 Michelin Plate; a recognition reserved for restaurants delivering genuinely good cooking, operates with the discipline of a serious Japanese counter.
 If you're staying at Sport Hotel Hermitage in Soldeu and bypassing this for something simpler, you're making a mistake.
 And if you're not staying there but are in the Grandvalira area, it's worth the trip for a special occasion dinner.

 The culinary approach here is the work of Hideki Matsuhisa, whose Barcelona restaurant Koy Shunka has earned sustained critical recognition.
 The philosophy at Koy Hermitage follows the same logic: Japanese technique applied to Mediterranean ingredients, with notable contributions from Galicia and Huelva.
 This is not fusion in the casual sense, there's no East-meets-West novelty play.
 The kitchen reproduces Japanese methods faithfully, then chooses what those methods will act upon.
 The result is a restaurant that requires some attention to understand and rewards that attention clearly.